Services

 Hop Starvation Security Assessment

 Firewalls control access.
 Hop starvation controls distance.
 This is expert consulting work — not a software product, not a license, not an appliance.
-The deliverable is an assessment, findings, and actionable recommendations.
+When the advisory process identifies data travel exposure as a critical risk, this is the tactical service that resolves it: an assessment, findings, and actionable recommendations your team can execute.

 Hop Starvation